-I declare that I am an auditor registered under the RO Act, I am a member of the Chartered Accountants Australia & New Zealand and hold a current Public Practice Certificate.
+I declare that I am an auditor registered under the RO Act.

 Report on Other Legal and Regulatory Requirements

 In accordance with the requirements of section 257(7) of the RO Act, I am required to describe any deficiency, failure or shortcoming in respect of the matters referred to in section 252 and 257(2) of the RO Act.
 I have nothing to report in this regard.